oscarpolanco/angular-basic/section_text/README.md

   `import { Habit } from '../habit';`
 - Add the `Habit` type to the `input`
   `@Input() habit: Habit;`
-- Since we add a type to the `input`; typescript will ask us to initialice it value on the `constructor`
+- Since we add a type to the `input`; typescript will ask us to initialize it value on the `constructor`
   ```js
   constructor() {
     this.habit = {